BlackZmartX/simbull_bot/README.md

 # Mr. Simbull Bot

-A telegram chatbot based on Cleverbot API
+A Telegram chatbot based on Cleverbot API

 * may not be suitable for children - must be agreed by parent or guardian
 * it learns and imitates, is social content and aims to pass the Turing Test